Resume, Cover, and Business Letters

 Federal Resume Tips

 Federal resumes are very different from corporate resumes – they can be 4-6 pages and are very detailed.
 Explain everything, even if it is repetitive.
-If it is not listed on your resume the human resources staff will not make assumptions.
+If it is not listed on your resume this affects your GS level and pay.

 Applicant Tracking Systems and Resumes